 I was most impressed by the server, or altar boy.
 (It does not have to be a boy, by the way.
 It can be a layman, a subdeacon, deacon, or another priest.
 Needless to say, he does have to be a male.)
 I would say the boy was about the age of my students, going into ninth grade.
 He had to know more than just when to ring the bell: he had to answer for the congregation since we never spoke.
 This meant he had to know a lot of Latin, and he had to say it clearly.
 In fact, I found it easier to understand his elocution than the priest’s because, proudly, he sorta shouted.
 He did not go to school for eight or twelve years to learn how to manage this mass; he learned his part on his own time.
 He probably takes Latin at the local Catholic school, but still.

 There’s one place for sure that the mass-goer can talk to the priest: in confession before the service begins.
 In the memoirs I read, though, most priests disliked confession.
 It is not the voyeuristic extravaganza you might expect.
 It’s everyday stuff at best (cursing, gossip, impure thoughts); and it’s troubling at worst (domestic violence) without clear ways to intercede and provide help without violating the seal.
-Crime dramas centered around confessed murders rarely happen, despite each priest hearing dozens if not hundreds of confessions a week for their entire careers.
-(Not that anyone wants a murderer confessing to them, of course.)
-Still, I have a lot of ideas for interesting conversations in the confessional.
+Crime dramas centered around confessed murders rarely happen, despite each priest hearing dozens if not hundreds of confessions a week for their entire careers—not that anyone wants a murderer confessing to them, of course.

 Actually, one theme that came from both the academic books and the memoirs is that confession can mire a priest in the muddy sludge of the material world—lust, greed, corruption—for which the seminary’s tight rules do not prepare him.
 Often he is ordained before he truly understands what he is agreeing to.
 He goes from not talking about sex at all to parishioners asking questions about sex (e.g. “Is oral sex with my husband a sin?”).
 At the time that celibacy became a discipline in the Roman Catholic Church, most priests would have lived about ten to fifteen years total after their ordination.
 Now they live fifty or more.
 Statistically, the hardest year for priests is the thirteenth anniversary of their ordination, and by this point many priests have reached a crisis.